 Ryanair engages with European decision makers to support a fair green transition of the aviation sector.
-Among the measures included in the "Fit for 55" package, Ryanair welcomed the proposal to increase the use of SAF and engaged relevant stakeholders to stress the importance of using sustainable fuels to cut the sector's carbon footprint.
+Among the measures included in the "Fit for 55" package, Ryanair welcomes the legislation to increase the use of SAF and engaged relevant stakeholders to stress the importance of using sustainable fuels to cut the sector's carbon footprint.
 Ryanair has highlighted the limited environmental benefit and the harmful consequences for the EU economy and connectivity resulting from other elements of the package, e.g., a kerosene tax that applies only to intra-EU flights.
 In December 2022, the EU Parliament, the Council of Europe and the European Commission reached a political agreement to apply the ETS exclusively to intra-EEA flights until at least 2027.
+In 2026, the European Commission will again assess and review the geographic scope of the ETS with the view potentially to including long-haul flights within the scope.